 You see, sometimes food does not have to be rich and unctuous to deliver fulfillment and its the brightness of some dishes that brings contentment in waves.
 So, stumbling upon some fresh herbs and bright veggies was what it took to make my first step towards the Mediterranean.

 When Mediterranean first hit me, all that came to mind was white sandy beaches and still turquoise waters, but never had I known what these beaches sequestered all along.
 What lied beneath came out to be a package of culture, tradition, freshness, humility, respect and health, and it wasn’t long before I had to take a step in this direction of optimum fulfillment and nourishment.

 Though traditional Greek platters flaunt simplicity in each of their component, these platters come out to be centuries of old tradition woven along with the best of indigenous produce ranging from citruses, wines, cheeses, olives, capers, herbs and a whole lotta love!
 Trying out my hand at this vivacious cuisine, has resulted in a redefined Greek platter (mezze or meze) from which I hope to promote love for fresh food and healthy eating habits.

+It has been a week of serendipity and as food unravels itself, I hope you enjoy feasting with your eyes.
 Just as the Greeks say it, ” Καλή όρεξη!”
 Seems too Greek eh?
 Let me try again…”Bon apetit!”